Az-Net/Proposals/HPoC.md

 [Quantum-Material Reality](https://github.com/Az-Net/Proposals/blob/main/Quantum-Material%20Reality.md)

+Consciousness is an emergent phenomenon that arises from the repetition of patterns on a grand scale.
+Just like Conway's Game of Life, our anatomy is a complex and multidimensional computer that is capable of generating a wide variety of patterns, including consciousness.

+We need a more holistic comprehension of these patterns and the images, made of form, which they manifest.
+We need to look beyond the physical aspects of consciousness and explore the underlying mathematical and energetic principles that give rise to it.

+The study of consciousness is one of the most important challenges facing humanity today.
+If we can understand consciousness, we can unlock the secrets of our own minds and the universe around us.

+* Patterns are the building blocks of reality.
+Everything in the universe is made up of patterns, from the smallest subatomic particles to the largest galaxies.
+* Consciousness is a pattern that emerges from the interaction of other patterns.
+The patterns that make up our brains interact with each other in a complex way, and this interaction gives rise to consciousness.
+* Consciousness is a dynamic pattern.
+It is constantly changing and evolving as we interact with the world around us.
+* Consciousness is a holographic pattern.
+It is not localized in any one place, but rather it is spread out throughout the universe.

+These are just a few of the many ways in which consciousness and patterning are related.

 # ~Az:Net's claim on the hard problem of consciousness addressed through a top-down emergent perspective:

 Consciousness is seen as an emergent phenomenon that arises from the interaction between two planes of reality: